LinsGB/pocketbase_next_sendgrid/README.md

 # pocketbase_next_sendgrid
-Test aplication with pocket base, next13 and sendgrid
+This project is an example of nextJs 13 with pocketbase and sendgrid